 “A small-business advisory group created by the SEC had pushed for a delay in the control rules mandated by the Sarbanes-Oxley Act.
 Under the plan, public companies with a market capitalization of less than $75 million will have until July 2007 to review their financial controls.”

 This decision could slightly impact some of the going private transactions that are currently in process and could slightly reduce the number of future going private transactions that are proposed.
 The delay may reduce the cost of compliance by lowering the immediate demand for compliance services.
 This is the second time that an extension has been approved for small business compliance.
-I believe that the first extension coincided with some of the canceled going private transactions that occurred earlier this year.
+I believe that the first extension coincided with some of the canceled going private transactions that occurred earlier this year, this time around we recommend businesses to prepare by getting help with financial business in philadelphia pa.

 Since I have been actively involved in investing in these small companies that are proposing to go private, I have tried to keep track of developments concerning Sarbanes-Oxley.
 The Sarbanes-Oxley News blog appears to be a good resource to keep track of new regulatory developments.